 RJF: Man, on the big-budget movies, it's friggin gourmet!
 One of the tastiest things I had was this stuffed vegan eggplant.
 And some of the breakfast burritos I've had are super delicious.

 ML: What is one thing you have to have at crafty?

 ML: Speaking of getting the munchies, how are things going with Green Valley?
 You shot the pilot in 2018.
 Do you have plans for more episodes?

 RJF: I can't talk too much about that as I have a few things pending.
 But that is the goal!

 ML: Stay Out of the F**king Attic is in post-production.
 What's next for you?

-RJF: I play a hilariously deranged character in the feature film Stark Knob which I am also executive producing.
+RJF: I play a hilariously deranged character in the feature film Stark Knob which I am also producing.
 We will begin shooting in Nashville as soon as we can.
 That will be followed up by the yet-untitled female action drama and then the western.
-I also just developed my first piece of commercial real estate, and I'm looking to acquire more.
+I also just developed my first commercial real estate piece, and I'm looking to acquire more.